Potato011/Personal-website/content/posts/m4a1-jupiter-cannon.md

 {{< figure src="coverraised.png" title="covers raised" >}}
 {{< figure src="coversidetop.png" title="The entire assembly is narrow enoug to fit between the extrusion rails" >}}

+### LED Diffusers

+There are numerous light on the model which need to be made functional.
+For maximum flexibility, I will be using individually addressable led strips.
+The primary difficulty is that when not lit, the panel must be completely black, blending in with the surrounding black panels.
+This necessitates the use of a black diffuser.
+These are pretty rare but I was able to find a supplier.
+Each light window will sit flush with the body with a light strip behind it.
+When on, there should be a crisp, neon light and when off, there should be no trace of the light panel hidden in the larger black panel.
+Testing will be required.

 ## Gas System